hytechclub/web-102/Week02/README.md

 Discussion will take place during the lecture.

-## Lecture
+## Lecture 1: Introduction to JavaScript
-The first lecture defines JavaScript and explains how developers use JavaScript.
+The [first presentation](IntroductionToJavaScript.pptx) defines JavaScript and explains how developers use JavaScript.

+## Lecture 2: JavaScript Variables
-The second lecture dives in to the following concepts:
+The [second presentation](JavaScriptVariables.pptx) dives in to the following concepts:

 - Script tag
 - `alert`
 - Variables
 - `prompt`

-### Variables Activity - In-Person
+### OPTIONAL: Variables Activity
 During the second lecture, after introducing variables, instructors can use this tangible representation of variables to help explain them.
 Use cups, nametags, and scraps of paper to represent what's happening in the computer.

 - A **cup** represents a block of space in memory